2019—Thieves steal a solid gold toilet from Winston Churchill’s birthplace.

 2008—At his gym, Lehman Brothers CEO Richard Fuld gets punched in the face by a complete stranger.

 2005—At the UN, during the World Summit, the Leader of the Free World passes a note to his Secretary of State saying, “I think I may need a bathroom break.
 Is that possible?”

-2001—Standing in rubble created in part by his own failure, George W.[MD] Bush declares that America’s “responsibility to history” is to “rid the world of evil.”
+2001—In Manhattan, standing in rubble his failure helped to create, George W.[MD] Bush fatuously declares that America’s “responsibility to history” is to “rid the world of evil.”

 2001—Barbara Lee [D-Calif.] casts the lone vote against letting George W.[MD] Bush do whatever he wants.